Cutting Board Care

 Best Wood for cutting boards.

 Different woods vary in hardness.
 Hardwoods like Oak and Olive wood tends to be more durable, but they can dull knife blades faster.
-Woods such as Maple, Beech, Cherry, and Walnut are popular for cutting boards as they are kinder to knives and don’t show wear as readily.
+Woods such as Maple, Cherry, and Walnut are popular for cutting boards as they are kinder to knives and don’t show wear as readily.
+You can learn more on choosing the Best Wood for Cutting Boards here.

 Shopping Cart